Mark-Millard/rdk-xconf-logserver/docker/Readme.md

 Where "__<user>__" is the user name for the private Bitbucket repository where the log server source will be retrieved, and "__<password>__" is the user's password.

 ```
-__Note__: that this is a temporary solution until the code is pushed to a public repo on Github.
+Note: that this is a temporary solution until the code is pushed to a public repo on Github.
 ```

 To check whether the image was created successfully, use: